tremp-m/AndroidStudioBenchmark/README.md

 `Additional comments`: you can write here whenever you want: The CPU was running all time 100%, laptop was extremely hot near the screen, ram was used for 80% etc, fans where running very hard etc..

-`Contributor`: If you want to leave here a link to your youtube channel/linkedin/other contact info/alias etc - you are welcome, if not - it will be empty.